Transient dynamics of a magnetic impurity coupled to superconducting electrodes: exact numerics versus perturbation theory: Conclusions

 \section{Conclusions}

-In this work we have studied the non-equilibrium transient dynamics of an impurity tunnel-coupled to superconducting leads in the presence of local Coulomb interactions.
+In this work, we have studied the non-equilibrium transient dynamics of an impurity tunnel-coupled to superconducting leads in the presence of local Coulomb interactions.
 We have developed two theoretical tools to study the time evolution of single-particle observables after a quench of the tunneling amplitudes.
 We have extended the exact time-dependent density matrix renormalization group (tDMRG) to the case where the leads feature superconducting correlations.
 We have furthermore developed an approximate method based on the second-order perturbation expansion in the interaction strength to study how the system approaches the steady-state.
 These two methods agree in the limit of weak to intermediate Coulomb interaction strengths.

-We have shown that the system gets trapped in an excited state for generic initial conditions, characterized by a lower supercurrent as shown in Ref. \cite{Souto_PRL16} for the non-interacting case.
-In this work, we have found that localized Coulomb interactions are not sufficient to make the system relax to the expected equilibrium state.
+We have shown that the system gets trapped in an excited state for generic initial conditions, characterized by a lower supercurrent, similarly to the non-interacting case \cite{Souto_PRL16} for the non-interacting case.
+Local Coulomb interactions are not sufficient to make the system relax to the expected stationary state.
 We have also considered two additional relaxation mechanisms: (i) coupling the impurity to a normal electrode, where excited quasiparticles can escape, and (ii) a finite bias voltage, which allows quasiparticles to tunnel to the continuum of states where they can diffuse.
 Both mechanisms predict a spin-degenerate steady-state in the $0$ phase.
 In the $\pi$ phase, the system converges to a steady-state with finite spin-polarization for an initial condition with broken spin-rotation symmetry.

 The methods developed in this work open the possibility of studying several interesting problems.
 The numerically unbiased tDMRG method is suitable to analyze the role of extended interactions in the leads and several coupled impurities under non-equilibrium conditions.
 This last situation is of current interest for the development 1-D topological devices \cite{Feldman_Nat2017}.
 On the other hand, the perturbative method is suitable for studying the long-time dynamics under generic non-equilibrium conditions.
-The method can be also extended to including topological superconducting leads \cite{Souto_PRB2020} or additional impurities and leads, which can be either normal or superconducting.
+The method can be also extended to including topological superconducting leads \cite{Nilanjan_PRB2019,Souto_PRB2020} or additional impurities and leads, which can be either normal or superconducting.